Clinical trials of HIV antiretroviral therapy: Non-nucleoside reverse transcriptase inhibitors

 Information regarding selecting antiretroviral regimens, toxicity, and dosing is found elsewhere.
-(See "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient" and "Overview of antiretroviral agents used to treat HIV", section on 'Non-nucleoside reverse transcriptase inhibitors (NNRTIs)' and "Overview of antiretroviral agents used to treat HIV".)
+(See "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient".)

 Antiretroviral treatment (ART) regimens should have at least three active antiretroviral medications.
 In treatment-naïve patients, recommended therapy will have two nucleoside reverse transcriptase inhibitors (NRTIs) (one of them lamivudine or emtricitabine) and a third active drug consisting of either a non-nucleoside reverse transcriptase inhibitor (NNRTI) or a ritonavir-boosted protease inhibitor (PI).
 (See "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient".)

 The major advantages of the NNRTIs are their relative potency and low pill burden, the latter especially notable with efavirenz, which can be given co-formulated with the NRTIs tenofovir and emtricitabine as one pill daily.
 A major disadvantage for nevirapine, delavirdine, and efavirenz is that a single resistance mutation can lead to complete loss of antiviral activity; this property is sometimes referred to as a "low genetic barrier" to resistance.
-(See "Primer on interpretation of HIV drug resistance testing" and "Overview of antiretroviral agents used to treat HIV", section on 'Non-nucleoside reverse transcriptase inhibitors (NNRTIs)'.)
+(See "Primer on interpretation of HIV drug resistance testing".)

 - van Leth F, Phanuphak P, Ruxrungtham K, et al. Comparison of first-line antiretroviral therapy with regimens including nevirapine, efavirenz, or both drugs, plus stavudine and lamivudine: a randomised open-label trial, the 2NN Study.
 Lancet 2004; 363:1253.